electricimp/Wiznet_5500/DHCP/README.md

 ### getLeaseTime() ###

-This method returns the lease duration as an integer.
+This method returns the lease duration, in seconds, as an integer.

 #### Example Code: